Q: Where do you get your ideas?

 Q: What do you do when you get stuck?

 A: Ah yes, writer’s block.
 It happens to us all.
 To be honest, I simply don’t put up with it.
 I’ve been writing for a living one way or another for over 30 years now, so writing is my job.
 I wouldn’t get cashier’s block if I was a checkout clerk in a grocery store, would I?
 So I refuse to succumb to writer’s block.
-It may rear its head occasionally, but I’ve found ways to pull the wool over its eyes—I’ll take the dog for a walk, maybe, or do the dishes.
+It may rear its head occasionally, but I’ve found ways to pull the wool over its eyes—I’ll go for a walk, maybe, or do the dishes.
 Knit for a bit.
 Bake something.
 Busying the hands often frees the mind to work out whatever snarls have arisen.
 If nothing else works, I’ll skip to a different part of the story and tinker with that instead.
 Just something to keep the wheels turning.
 If I’m persistent, eventually the logjam breaks and things start to flow again.

 Q: Do you have any advice for aspiring writers?